medialab/hyphe2solr/README.md

 You need a hyphe and a solr server running.

+git clone this repository

-Than simply execute (ideally in a virtualenv):
+Than simply executes (ideally in a virtualenv):

 	pip install -r requirements.txt